1jour1vin

 Nose

-Opens quickly upon aeration with a cocktail of crisp red fruits and a hint of spice.
+Opens up quickly upon aeration with a blend of crisp red berries and a hint of spice

-Generous and delicate, notes of strawberry, licorice, beautiful minerality, and a long finish.
+Generous and delicate, with notes of strawberry and licorice, lovely minerality, and a long finish

 Serve